sol/hspec-tutorial/README.md

 $ cd hspec-tutorial && cabal install --enable-tests --only-dependencies
 ```

-Now you can build and run the project with:
+Now you can build the project and run the tests with:

 ```shell
 $ cabal configure --enable-test && cabal build && cabal test